Department: Human Resources

-We offer competitive salaries, access to a generous pension scheme, 30 days’ leave per annum, a season ticket loan scheme and access to a range of personal and professional development opportunities.
-In addition, we offer work life balance and family friendly, inclusive employment policies, flexible working arrangements, and campus facilities including an on-site nursery at the Mile End campus.
+We offer competitive salaries, access to a generous pension scheme, 30 days’ leave per annum (pro-rata for part-time/fixed-term) and access to a comprehensive range of personal and professional development opportunities.
+In addition, we offer a range of work life balance and family friendly, inclusive employment policies, flexible working arrangements, and campus facilities.

 Queen Mary’s commitment to our diverse and inclusive community is embedded in our appointments processes.
 Reasonable adjustments will be made at each stage of the recruitment process for any candidate with a disability.
 We are open to considering applications from candidates wishing to work flexibly.